-Lizzie Green - Finance
+Lizzie Green, LVT - Finance

 Lizzie Green dived into the veterinary field in 2006 and has been licensed since 2014.
 She spent time exploring the field through day practice, emergency care, and internal medicine.
 She has settled in a day practice in Poulsbo, offering traditional and alternative holistic medicine.
 She is usually described by her peers as the "nerdy one" who thrives on learning.
 Senior patient care has become her passion.
 She is eager to join the WSAVT team to collaborate with passionate technicians.
 Lizzie would like to help bring awareness on compassion fatigue and building strong positive work environments.
 You will find her spending time with her husband their fluffy family as often as she can.
 She dotes on 2 Australian shepherds, 2 orange tabbies, ducks and chickens.
 On her days off she is kayaking, gardening, cooking, and reading.

-Angela Miranda - ByLaws
+Angela Miranda, LVT - ByLaws

 Angela Miranda has been in the veterinary field, primarily emergency medicine, since 2004 where she quickly developed her skills and knowledge as a technician.
 She decided to take my VTNE and grandfathered in as a LVT in 2011.
 She continued to work in emergency until 2012 where I became a Practice Manager of a general practice.
 Although she misses being on the floor with the chaos of the unpredictable day, she enjoy further the standard of care for our practice and further the careers of my current LVTs.
 She believes there is always something to learn and willing to look at different ways of getting the job done.
 She enjoy finding new adventures with her son and spouse, trying to figure out what her cat, Diamond, is thinking, and always learning more about the veterinary field as a whole.

-Christina Ojanen BS, LVT- VTS (Surgery - Newsletter Editor
+Christina Ojanen BS, LVT, VTS (Surgery) - Newsletter Editor

 Christina Ojanen is a 2005 graduate of the Yakima Valley Community College Veterinary Technology program.
 She received her veterinary technician license in 2005.
 She graduated in 2007 with a bachelor in zoology from Washington State University.
 She earned her VTS in surgery in October, 2013.
 Christina has been the Small Animal Orthopedic Technician at the Washington State University Veterinary Teaching Hospital since 2007.
 She has been a WSAVT member since 2007 and a NAVTA member since 2006.
 She has been the WSAVT newsletter editor since July 2014.
 She is currently on the Credentialing Committee for the AVST and is the Nomination Chair.
 She has written an article for the NAVTA Journal.
-In her spare time Christina enjoys reading, watching movies, gardening, and hanging out with her one dog and one cat.
+In her spare time Christina enjoys reading, watching movies, gardening, and hanging out with her two dogs and one cat.

-Nancy Muir - Government Affairs Liaison
+Nancy Muir LVT - Government Affairs Liaison

 Nancy Muir’s love for animals began as a child when her parents introduced a shepherd mix to her family.
 At BYU, I participated in the now-defunct BS veterinary technology program and graduated with honors.
 I have been licensed in WA since 1998.
 Since that time I have worked either part time or full time in small animal clinics.
 My husband and I adopted two very young boys from foster care in 2011.
 She left vet med for two years and only returned in August 2015.
 Her particular areas of interest include pain assessment and management, and making veterinary visits a pleasant experience for patients and their people.

-Leslie Montgomery - Government Affairs Liaison
+Karen Norton, LVT - Government Affairs Liaison